mattmc3/neovim-cheatsheet/README.md

 # TLDR;

 [Click here][qwerty-tutorial] to open the Google Sheets neovim cheatsheet.
 Feel free to copy it to your Google Drive and modify it however you choose.
-There's also many other non-QWERTY layouts available in the links below.
+There's also many other non-QWERTY layouts [available][qwerty-cheat-sheet] for users or Colemak, Dvorak, and more.
+You can find more in the links below.

 # Neovim Cheat Sheet

-A modern and customizable take on the excellent [viemu cheat sheet][viemu-cheat-sheet], supporting vanilla QWERTY as well as alternative keyboard layouts such as Colemak and Dvorak.
+A modern and customizable take on the excellent [viemu cheat sheet][viemu-cheat-sheet], supporting QWERTY as well as alternative keyboard layouts such as Colemak and Dvorak.

 ![Colemak Cheat Sheet][colemak-cheat-sheet-image]